richardli03/robot_localization_cpp/README.md

 4. We allow the robot to move and give us new laser scan data.
 5. Rinse and repeat steps 2 - 4 until the points converge onto a single point.

 But we'll go into more detail about each step.

+## Updating the particles

+1. `update_robot_pose`
+    This function is responsible for updating the robot's pose based on the particles.
+It normalizes the particles to ensure their weights sum up to 1.
+Then, it identifies the particle with the highest weight, considering it as the best estimate of the current position.
+The robot's pose is updated to this best particle's pose.
+This approach is a key part of the particle filter algorithm, where the estimated robot pose is the one that best aligns with the sensor data.
+2. `update_particles_with_odom`
+    This function updates the particles based on the robot's odometry data.
+It calculates the change in position and orientation (delta_x, delta_y, delta_theta) since the last update and applies these changes to each particle.
+This step is crucial for maintaining the consistency of the particle cloud with the robot's movement, ensuring that the particles follow the trajectory of the robot.
+3. `update_particles_with_laser`
+    This function updates the particles using laser scan data.
+It transforms the laser scan data to the map frame for each particle and calculates a weight based on the proximity of the scan points to the nearest obstacles.
+This step is vital for aligning the particles with the physical environment, as it adjusts their likelihood based on how well they match the observed data.

 # Design Decision
 One key design decision we had to make was related to our implementation of resampling.
 There are a number of ways to create new points around the points that were the best from the previous sampling.

 # Challenges
 1. We had an absurd amount of difficulty just reading C++.
 Perhaps it's because we are spoiled with Python's lack of typing, but trying to keep track of each datatype (especially what data type was within a list) was really challenging.